-THE MORAL IS: Harsh words bring no reward.
+The moral is: Harsh words bring no reward.
 Respectful words bring honour to all.

-Grandma's Blackie
+Grandma's Blackie [Loving-kindness]

-[Loving-kindness]

-NCE UPON A TIME, when King Brahmadatta was ruling in Benares, there was an old woman who had a calf.
+Once upon a time, when King Brahmadatta was ruling in Benares, there was an old woman who had a calf.
 This calf was of a noble dark colour.
 In fact, he was jet black without a spot of white.
 He was the Bodhisatta - the Enlightenment Being.